zachmccabe/zachmccabe.github.io/_tools/exiftool-notes.md

 Injects altitude of 9999 meters above sea level into UserData:GPSCoordinates string for all MP4 files in current directory.
 Then, copies GPS x,y,z coords to XMP sidecar files for all MP4s in current directory.
 (I'm using a <code>|</code> pipe to string 2 commands together, one after another.
 There is probably a more efficient way to do this, though.):

 <pre>
-<code>exiftool -ext mp4 '-UserData:GPSCoordinates<$GPSLatitude,$GPSLongitude,9999' . | exiftool ext -mp4 '-xmp:GPSLongitude<GPSLongitude' '-xmp:GPSLatitude<GPSLatitude' '-xmp:GPSAltitude<GPSAltitude' -srcfile %d%f.xmp .</code>
+<code>exiftool -ext mp4 '-userdata:gpscoordinates<$gpslatitude,$gpslongitude,9999' . | exiftool ext -mp4 '-xmp:gpslongitude<gpslongitude' '-xmp:gpslatitude<gpslatitude' '-xmp:gpsaltitude<gpsaltitude' -srcfile %d%f.xmp .</code>
 </pre>

 If you have other tags embedded in your files, you will need to add flags to copy them over to the XMP sidecar files, too.